dynamsoft-docs/barcode-reader-docs-server/programming/cplusplus/release-notes/cpp-10.md

 - Supported multiple instances of the class [`CCaptureVisionRouter`]({{ site.dcv_cpp_api }}capture-vision-router/capture-vision-router.html).
 - Improved the usage count logic of the concurrent license mode.
 - Improved the experience of local cache usage when failing to connect the license server.
 The renewal of the local cache is optimized as well.
+- Improved the barcode decoding performance:
+  - Improved the accuracy when decoding OneD & PDF417 barcodes.
+  - Improved the readability of dense DataMatrix codes.

 ### New